cbg-ethz/NGS-pipe/README.md

 eliminating the need to rerun the complete analysis or manual deletion of erroneous files.

+See also the wiki pages of this repository for more information about NGS-pipe.

 ## Workflows for WES, WGS, and RNA-seq data
 We have implemented and tested predefined workflows for the automated analysis of WES, WGS, and RNA-seq data (Fig. 1).